prarthanashetty29/RAG_Application/README.md

  # Run the Application:
   Start the Streamlit application with the following command: streamlit run app.py
- # Access the App:
- Navigated to http://localhost:8501 in the web browser to access the app.

  # Project Structure
 -app.py: The main application file containing Streamlit UI components.
 -requirements.txt: A list of Python libraries required for the project.